 Process Description Business planning As part of the annual planning process, a review is undertaken of the nature of assets required to support the business plan and the expected liabilities.
-Investment decisions and asset allocations ERM Risk assessment and processes The risk assessment process assists in identifying if there are any changes to market risks already identified in the previous assessment.
+The Group Investment Portfolio Guidelines, Authorities and Monitoring Framework, which applies to the Company, sets ranges for tactical deviation from the benchmark and is reviewed annually.
+The risk assessment process assists in identifying if there are any changes to market risks already identified in the previous assessment.